wave2future/lucastizma_helpers/README.markdown

 *This class should not contain any implementation-specific details.*

-`CATransition+STAdditions` was created to allow for `CATransition`-based layer animations to be created quickly and easily.
+`CATransition+LTAdditions` was created to allow `CATransition`-based layer animations to be created quickly and easily.
 It also allows for even easier creation of "standard" animations (default duration and timing function values).

 For example, compare